Tuesday, June 25, 2024

 Another possibility is carbon sequestration in fertilized wetlands, but the strong greenhouse gas methane will be produced as a byproduct.
 Combining direct physical temperature control with carbon sequestration, however, would unlock access to a simple wetlands strategy for regaining carbon balance.
 Carbon sequestration in wetlands is how the non-marine fossil carbon got into the ground in the first place, and it will be readily available to us as peat fuel if we need it again some day, for example, to reverse a temperature undershoot by burning some fossil fuel again.

 Our task is not to build a cooling system, but a well-engineered control system that can either heat or cool at need.
 Focusing narrowly on cooling will trigger a continental glaciation sooner or later.
+Suggested key words for further reading are: proportional-derivative controller, controlled system response time, industrial process control.

-Can we relax some constraints here, given the anticipated economies of a coulombic hoist system?
+Can we relax some constraints here, given the anticipated economies of a CH system?
 Does injection have to be stratospheric, or will high tropospheric do?
 Will the high-tropospheric UV flux and spectrum be adequate to convert sulfur aerosols into sulfuric acid before they settle out?
 Do the light-scattering particles have to be sulfuric acid or can they be electrified mineral dust, pollen, or sea salt?
 A dominant consideration of particle injection into the high troposphere will be avoidance of cirrus cloud formation, as these clouds have a net greenhouse effect.
 Ice-nucleating particles ameliorate the cirrus cloud problem.
 Such particles can consist of bismuth tri-iodide or natural isoprenoid organics of 0.1 microns or less.
-Moreover, cirrus clouds originate in precisely the dry updraft areas I previously identified as the best release sites for the Coulombic hoist (CH), which is sixty degrees north, the northernmost boundary of the prairie provinces, so the CH lends itself to raising particles into the high troposphere for purposes of cirrus cloud thinning.
+Moreover, cirrus clouds originate in precisely the dry updraft areas I previously identified as the best release sites for the CH, which is sixty degrees north, the northernmost boundary of the prairie provinces, so the CH lends itself to raising particles into the high troposphere for purposes of cirrus cloud thinning.
 A net warming effect due to overseeding is thought to be a possibility, however.

 High-tropospheric injections will be more reversible, if mistakes are made (and they will be), than will stratospheric injections, because the climate effects of a pulsed injection at this altitude last only 1 to 3 months.
 Geographically, the effects will also be less than global, allowing a more pluralistic and thus acceptable governance model, as well as offering the enticing possibility of regional climate tweaking.
 Artificial heating and cooling effects at any altitude will have to be balanced between northern and southern hemispheres to avoid shifting the latitude of the monsoon rains; any such shift would cause hardship to millions of farmers and food insecurity for many more.
+If a CH must be built at about sixty degrees north for it to work, the balancing CH in the southern hemisphere would have to be built on Cape Horn (56 degrees south), because there is no land exactly on sixty degrees south.

 As to the pollution aspects, nobody lives in the high troposphere, and acid rain from the amount of sulfuric acid needed for climate control will be diluted over large areas and need not be net-harmful.
 You can be poisoned by too much vitamin D, but that does not mean that nobody should have any vitamin D. This type of situation is called "hormesis," and it is quite common.